 Audio content offline & online consumption

-Online audio content is the favorite media content of young people, covering almost 2/3 of the number of listeners.
+Online audio content is the favourite media content of young people, covering almost 2/3 of the number of listeners.
 In 2021, about 3% of listeners migrated from offline to online.
-In terms of gender distribution, we see a significant increase in the number of women listening to audio content both online and offline.
-In terms of where we listen, we note that "Home" is the preferred place for families without children, while families with children prefer to listen to the radio in the car..
+In terms of gender distribution, we see a significant increase in the number of women listening to online and offline audio content.
+Regarding where we listen, we note that “Home” is the preferred place for families without children, while families with children prefer to listen to the radio in the car.

 Radio programs & listening frequency

-The overall radio consumption decreased compared to first pandemic year, as the listening frequency decreased especially among the younger targets from urban areas.
-Music remains the main reason for radio listening this year as well.
+The overall radio consumption decreased compared to the first pandemic year, as the listening frequency decreased, especially among the younger targets from urban areas.
+Music remains the main reason for radio listening to this year as well.
 News programs lost listeners compared to 2020, mainly from mature targets.

 Audio content: type of music & events

-Without noticeable differences from last year, Pop / Disco / Dance music remains the favorite music of all age segments.
-Teenagers and young people are more attracted to Rap / Hip Hop music, especially men.
+Without noticeable differences from last year, Pop / Disco / Dance music remains the favourite music of all age segments.
+However, teenagers and young people, especially men, are more attracted to Rap / Hip Hop music.
 In addition, teenagers sometimes prefer music with more moving lyrics and more complex dance styles, such as Manele or Oriental Music and Latin Music.
 Rock music is listened to more by teenagers and single youth, while families prefer milder rhythms.

 Editorial content: offline versus online

-Urban consumers are reading online and offline editorial content in a similar extent, with teens and single youth more interested in digital content.
-However, no matter the lifestage, when we compare with 2020 data we observe high decreases of both online and offline editorial content, most probably triggered by the possibility to read similar topics in social media or posted by influncers.
-All consumers are prefering short editorial content, reading in average below 30 minutes per day.
+Urban consumers are reading online and offline editorial content to a similar extent, with teens and single youth more interested in digital content.
+However, no matter the life stage, when we compare with 2020 data, we observe high decreases in both online and offline editorial content, most probably triggered by the possibility of reading similar topics on social media or posted by influencers.
+All consumers prefer short editorial content, reading, on average, below 30 minutes per day.

 Reading frequency and book preferences

-The percentage of people not reading e-books is decreasing in comparison with 2020, especially among teenagers and young singles.
+The percentage of people not reading e-books is decreasing compared to 2020, especially among teenagers and young singles.
 Teen and Single Youth preferring to read more on a monthly or quarterly basis in 2021.